fbpx

 They can be well-behaved friends to children if trained properly from puppyhood on.

-Shih tzus are great with kids of all ages, but they might get aggressive or afraid if they aren’t properly socialized or taught.
+Shih Tzus are great with kids of all ages, but they might get aggressive or afraid if they aren’t properly socialized or taught.

 A Shih Tzu needs how much exercise?